rjgalela/100-days-of-code/log.md

 **Today's Progress**: Finished all of the Object Oriented and Functional Programming problems on Free Code Camp.
 Also started Basic Algorithms section.

 **Thoughts**: Got farther then I did last year on Free Code Camp in just the past 4 days.

+### Day 5: January 10, Tuesday

+**Today's Progress**: Almost done with the FCC Basic Algorithms section.
+Relearning the built in objects.

+**Thoughts**: Need to work more on algorithms.
+Seems to be my weak point so far.
+Might be able to finish the Front End section by Day 25 if I keep pushing myself to do more than an hour a day.